What are the ‘bellwether’ seats at the General Election?

 Worcester has been a bellwether since 1979.

-At the 1997 general election, attracting the support of the so-called “Worcester woman” was considered by Labour to be vital for victory nationwide.
+At the 1997 general election, attracting the support of so-called “Worcester Woman” was considered by Labour to be vital for victory nationwide.

 At this election, Labour needs a swing of 6.7 points to take Worcester from the Conservatives, ranking it at number 70 on the party’s target list.